mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 <!--TODO: add page describing the differences between PS and RTU-->

 :::danger
-Projection Storer plugin does not support the Fast Data [standard architecture](/fast_data/architecture.md#standard-architecture).
+Projection Storer plugin does not support the Fast Data [_standard_ architecture](/fast_data/architecture.md#standard-architecture).
-However, it supports all the others architecture where Projection Records Updates messages are emitted by the service as triggers for the Fast Data downstream components.
+However, it supports all the others architecture where [Projection Record Updates](/fast_data/inputs_and_outputs.md#projection-update-message) messages are emitted by the service as triggers for the Fast Data downstream components.
 This means that, in order to use the Projection Storer, it will be necessary to instantiate a [Single View Trigger Generator](/fast_data/single_view_trigger_generator.md) plugin to actually trigger the generation of Single Views.
 :::